-This is a dreamlike journey taking you through giant penny arcades where slot machines and laughing policemen have been replaced by life-size tarot characterisations.
+A dreamlike journey, Carnesky’s Tarot Drome takes you through giant penny arcades where slot machines and laughing policemen have been replaced by life-size tarot characterisations.
 An esoteric end-of-the-pier tarot reading brought to life in a surreal, disorientating spectacle.
 Choose your ‘cards’, engage with their rituals, marvel at their mystifying beauty, root for them as they roller-skate through this extraordinary montage of live art, music, symbolism and performance.

 Marisa and her artistic team work together with each performer to channel a card from the major arcana, creating a series of spectacular interactive installations that use death-defying physical feats, arresting drama and original artworks.

 Carnesky’s Tarot Drome invites and enables us to embrace agency and change.
 Just pick a card

 — Time Out London

 The high priestess of circus wonders comes up trumps